 In doing our best to face the dualities of life with equanimity and composure, perhaps we can begin to be content with the 'suchness' of things and recognise the nobility in every form of life just as it is - including our own.

 Beggar or king, he excels who is without desire,

 and whose opinion of things is rid of ‘good’ and ‘bad’.

 The Ashtavakra Gita

-When the time comes that death finally arrives to claim our body, who will remember our suffering and fortitude, our determination and struggle, our joys and sorrows, victories and defeats?
-This story we have lived so intensely all our lives, and we, the central character - the whole script will be torn up and thrown out with the rubbish, so to speak.
-Ok, so a few things may be remembered by some for various periods of time, but sooner or later, even the existence of planet Earth can hardly have much significance in the greater picture of the universe.
+When the time comes that death finally arrives to claim our body and we are no longer here, who will remember our suffering and fortitude, our determination and struggle, our joys and sorrows, victories and defeats?
+This story we have lived so intensely all our lives, and we, the central character in it - the whole script will be torn up and thrown out with the rubbish, so to speak.
+Ok, so a few things may be remembered by some for various periods of time, but sooner or later, even the existence of planet Earth can hardly have any significance in the greater picture of the universe.
 Can we really say that our existence is of any more importance than that of an ant, intent on some microscopic detail of an infinite universe, scurrying around, looking for bits of joy?